Robotic-Decision-Making-Lab/alpha/README.md

 ## Installation

-The Alpha 5 driver is currently supported on Linux, and is available for the ROS distributions Humble and Rolling.
+The Alpha 5 driver is currently supported on Linux, and is available for the ROS distributions Humble, Iron, and Rolling.
 To install the Alpha 5 driver, first clone this project to the `src` directory of your ROS workspace, replacing `$ROS_DISTRO` with the desired ROS distribution or `main` for Rolling: